foopis23/foopis23/README.md

 ## Hi, I'm Eric Sexton
 - I'm a Full Stack Software Engineer based in Fort Wayne.
-- I'm really motivated by learning new things and exploring new technologies
+- I'm all about diving into new stuff and geeking out on the latest tech trends.
-- My hobbies include Game Development and Cooking
+- My hobbies include game development, coffee brewing, and cooking

 ## My Tools
 <p align="center">